-New Families will be notified about their Financial Aid awards by mail by April 15th, however no decisions regarding financial aid are made until the student is accepted.
+New Families will be notified about their Financial Aid awards no later than April 15th, however no decisions regarding financial aid are made until the student is accepted.

 Current families will be notified of their awards for the next academic year by mail by April 15th, but only if their current tuition balance is current and clear.
 Financial aid cannot be applied toward any tuition or unpaid fees from prior years.

-Financial aid applicants must still pay the 10% enrollment deposit when submitting the enrollment or re-enrollment contract.
+Financial aid applicants must still pay the 10% enrollment deposit when securing their child’s place.